Cardoso1994/LAFF_PfHP/README.md

 ## Own work
 This is my own work during the course **LAFF-On_PfHP**.
 The code contains only the modifications needed in order to do the homework exercises.
-The jupyter notebooks are only my personal notes, all rights go to the course staff.
+The jupyter notebooks are only my personal notes, and are totally based on the distributed PreText book linked above.
+All rights go to the course staff.